What does “cost of living” mean?

 Cost-of-living trends

 When you zoom out and look at the national picture, some clear patterns emerge.
 The Northeast and West Coast are typically the most expensive, driven by high housing costs, local taxes and elevated wages in dense urban centers.
-The Midwest and South tend to be more budget-friendly, thanks to lower housing costs and generally modest tax rates.
-Sunbelt states like Florida, Texas and Tennessee often land just above the national average, offering a mix of affordability and strong job growth—especially in areas that don’t charge state income tax.
+Meanwhile, the Midwest and South tend to be more budget friendly thanks to lower housing costs and generally modest tax rates.
+And Sunbelt states like Florida, Texas and Tennessee often land just above the national average, offering a mix of affordability and strong job growth—especially in areas that don’t charge state income tax.

 Highest cost of living states

-The states with the highest cost of living include Hawaii, Alaska, California, Massachusetts, New York, and Washington, D.C.
-Hawaii regularly tops the list, with prices for housing and groceries well above average; housing costs alone are more than double the national median.
+The states with the highest cost of living include Hawaii, Alaska, California, Massachusetts, New York and Washington, D.C.
+Hawaii regularly tops the list, with prices for housing and groceries well above average.
 In California and New York, high housing demand, income taxes and expensive services drive up the overall cost of living.
-For example, California’s state income tax tops out at 13.3%, the highest in the country.
+For example, California’s state income tax tops out at 13.3% for those whose annual household income is $1 million or more, the highest in the country.

 Lowest cost of living states

-The best states for cost of living—like West Virginia, Oklahoma and Kansas— consistently rank among the most affordable.
-These states offer housing prices 20-30% below the national median and lower costs for essentials like food, utilities and healthcare.
-Oklahoma also has no state-level property tax, and both Oklahoma and West Virginia boast relatively low income tax rates, helping stretch take-home pay further.
+The best states for cost of living—like West Virginia, Oklahoma and Kansas—consistently rank among the most affordable places to live.
+These states offer housing prices 20-30% below the national median and boast lower costs for essentials like food, utilities and healthcare.
+Oklahoma also has no state-level property tax, and both Oklahoma and West Virginia have relatively low income tax rates, helping stretch your take-home pay.

 4 | District of Columbia | 135.2 |